Contract and Grant Officer 2

 The Office of Research Administration (ORA), manages the administrative processes related to the entire lifecycle of sponsored research from proposal submission through award closeout.
 ORA submits nearly 3,300 new proposals annually and manages more than 5,500 active sponsored projects.

-The Contract and Grant Officer (CGO) within the Office of Research Administration has delegated signing authority on behalf of the university to endorse proposals for extramural funding and prepare, review and negotiate a full array of contracts, subcontracts, grants and other agreements.
+The Contract and Grant Officer (CGO) within the Office of Research Administration has delegated signing authority on behalf of the university to endorse proposals for extramural funding and prepare, review and negotiate a full array of contracts, subcontracts, grants and other agreements including research-related agreements, such as data use agreements and collaboration agreements.
 As part of a service-driven organization, ORA is looking for Contract & Grant Officers who approach learning and problem solving with enthusiasm, who are organized and focused to manage a significant workload, who adapt easily to changing situations and views new opportunities as creative challenges.

-- Conduct formal solicitation, negotiation, and administration of grants and contracts, by government and non-government sponsors, including complex, non-routine proposals and awards.
+- Conduct formal solicitation, negotiation, and administration of grants and contracts, by government and non-government sponsors, including complex, non-routine proposals and awards for sponsored projects.

-- Advise and assist department administrators, principal investigators, and staff; interpret and explain grant provisions and terms.
+- Advise and assist department administrators, principal investigators, and staff; interpret and explain agreement provisions and terms.

 - Resolve problems arising in the course of the project; consult with department administrators, principal investigators, staff, and sponsors.